 About a month later we were taking pictures of the building just after dark.
 I was messing with some settings on the camera when this black cat trotted out of the alley into my shot.
 Another Cat Ghost, this one, Lori’s favorite cat “Al.”

-Lori needed to see this but she’d wandered off so I quietly began shooting, sure he’d away.
+Lori needed to see this but she’d wandered off so I quietly began shooting, sure he’d run away.
 Instead of running he sat down and watched me while I struggled with the camera.
 He soon lost interest and walked back into the shadows.
 I followed him a few steps and froze.
 A familiar stranger holding a box in his arms entered the alley.
 He took a few steps, stopped, and asked…

 Is this your place?”

-I told him, “We just bought it.”
+I told him, “Yes, we just bought it.”
 He paused, looked me deep in the eye, put the box down and said,

 This belongs to you.”